hmsonline/dropwizard-spring/README.md

 With **dropwizard-spring** it is not necessary to subclass `com.yammer.dropwizard.Service`, instead you reference the provided
 `com.hmsonline.dropwizard.spring.SpringService` class as  your service class.

+With **dropwizard-spring** 0.7+ it is possible to use your own `com.yammer.dropwizard.Service` (Application in dropwizard 0.7) and use the provided `com.hmsonline.dropwizard.spring.SpringBundle` class by adding `bootstrap.addBundle(new SpringBundle());` to the `initialize` method of your dropwizard Service/Application class.
+This allows you to subclass the SpringServiceConfiguration dropwizard Configuration object to add your own configuration settings, and also introduce your own logic into your dropwizard Service/Application.

 ## Maven Configuration